AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/overview.md

 ## UI guide

 After you decide on the playbook that you want to use, select it from the UI and get started with it.
-Read the [UI guide](/help/use-case-playbooks/playbooks/ui-guide.md) for extensive information on how to enable and reuse playbooks.
+Read the UI guide on [how to enable and reuse playbooks](/help/use-case-playbooks/playbooks/ui-guide.md) for more information.

 ## Troubleshooting and known limitations